Hong Kong (2005)

 A pivotal Judicial Review that decided the ambit of the powers and functions of the Municipal Services Appeals Board in relation to Liquor Licensing Appeals.

-Appearing as Junior to Mr. G.L.X McCoy S.C. in the matter of the Appeal of Nancy Kissel; accused of the murder of her Merrill Lynch banker husband.
+Appearing as Junior to Mr. G.L.X McCoy S.C.
+Following being on the trial team, in the matter of the Appeal of Nancy Kissel; accused of the murder of her Merrill Lynch banker husband; ultimately leading to successfully overturning her conviction and a re-trial being ordered by the Court of Final Appeal.

 REGULATORY APPEAL ADVOCACY

-Twin Municipal Services Appeals that fundamentally changed the food and beverage landscape of the SoHo area of Hong Kong; liberating liquor sale from 11pm to 2am and allowing premises to operate with modern open frontages until 11pm as opposed to the previously restricted 6pm.
+Twin Municipal Services Appeals that fundamentally changed the food and beverage landscape of the SoHo area of Hong Kong; liberating liquor sale from 11pm to 2am and allowing premises to operate with modern open frontages until 11pm as opposed to the previously restricted 6pm imposed via a covert policy decision.

 Definitive contempt and stay of proceedings related matter concerning an alleged multi-million dollar fraud that determined the interaction of civil and criminal cases and related litigation in the complex commercial crime environment; and subsequent District Court criminal proceedings.